 Safer workforce and managing allegations against people working with children

-- All management, staff, volunteers and contractors working at The Old School House will undergo rigorous suitability checks in line with The Manual (see section 19).
+- All management, staff, volunteers and contractors working at The Old School House will undergo rigorous suitability checks in line with The Manual.

-- Allegations against people working with children will be managed in line with section 20 of The Manual.
+- Allegations against people working with children will be managed in line with The Manual.